Drawiin/go-orders-service/README.md

-## What do i nedd to run thin project ?
+## What do i do need to run thin project ?
-- Make
 - Docker & Docker compose
 - Go

 ## How to run this project

-1. Configure all the variables on a `.env` file in the project root, the `.env.example` should have reasanable default configs you can copy to run the project on development mode.
+1. Configure all the variables on a `.env` file in the project root, the `.env.example` contains example values, the values can be easily used for testing
 2. Make sure all necessary docker services are running <br>
     > `docker compose up -d`
 3. Execute the migrations by running <br>